Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Conclusion and discussion

+In this work, we utilized Bayesian model averaging techniques to provide a comprehensive analysis for the health, social and economic correlates of that contributed to between country differences in the final number of infections and deaths during the first wave of the COVID-19 pandemic.
+Our findings suggest that government response policies, such as testing procedures, tracking of individuals and social distancing measures, and the state of the dynamics of the disease spread can significantly explain the variety in the coronavirus outcome between the countries.
+Aside from these variables, only a handful of additional variables are able to robustly explain the extent of the COVID-19 infection/deaths and thus provide general rules for the virus spread.

+The sole variable strongly related to the coronavirus deaths is the overweight prevalence.
+Countries with a larger fraction of overweight population also show greater susceptibility to fatal virus outcomes.
+Interestingly, besides the overweight prevalence, the population density is also a strong correlate of the registered coronavirus infections per million population.
+More densely populated countries display higher infection rates.
+A plentiful of reasons can be used as a possible interpretation for these results.
+For instance, it is known that the degree of disease spread scales proportionally with population density~\cite{draief2006thresholds}.
+This is because, everything else considered, in denser populations typically there is more social mixing~\cite{klepac2020contacts}.
+In a similar fashion, various explanations can be found for the observed effect of overweight prevalence.
+In particular, the prevalence of overweight people is closely related to unhealthy habits of living and, hence, larger susceptibility to both disease infections and fatal outcomes.

-Clearly, the exact interpretation of our analysis is predicated on a more detailed background on the specific socio-economic features within the countries.
-We observed this characteristic when we discovered that the ``true''' model of the coronavirus outcome is constituted of only few determinants, but argued that different models may offer a credible explanation for it.
-In the absence of a unifying framework covering the relevant aspects of the interrelation between the potential determinants, the jointness analysis performed here (and the resulting jointness space) provide the starting point for the development of a more comprehensive understanding of the socio-economic factors of the coronavirus pandemic.
-We believe that with the improved understanding of the dynamics of the coronavirus pandemic, the insights obtained from this analysis can influence the development of appropriate policy recommendations.
+The robustness checks and the performed jointness analysis suggested that the insignificance of the other variables might not be the reason for their low PIP values.
+Instead, the variables which we studied have complementary effect in explaining the COVID-19 infections and death rates of the first wave of the pandemic.
+This lead us to suspect that the results are driven by the heterogeneous health, social and economic features of the countries.
+To this end, an interesting topic for future research would be to explore how the effect of the correlates evolved during the different waves of the pandemic.
+In the absence of a unifying framework covering the relevant aspects of the interrelation between the potential correlates during the various waves, the jointness analysis performed here (and the resulting Jointness Space) can provide the starting point for the development of a more comprehensive understanding of the factors determining the infection and mortality rates of the pandemic.
+Moreover, with an improved understanding of the dynamics of the coronavirus pandemic, the insights obtained from this analysis can influence the development of appropriate policy recommendations.